How to photograph your artwork

 Bring your tripod

 If the artwork is inside a tunnel or a cave, you want to bring your tripod to take it with long exposure (bulb mode).
 Don’t press the camera!
 Use a timer or wireless trigger to avoid shaking the camera while the image is being exposed.

-‘how to photograph my art portfolio?
-Should I hire a photographer or do it myself?’
+Should you hire a photographer or do it yourself?

 My answer is: ‘It depends.
-How often you need to repeat a photo session?’
+How often do you need to repeat a photo session?’
 It depends on the recurrence.
-In this video, I am going to compare the costs so you can weigh your options.

 If you want new photos taken every month, hiring a photographer becomes more expensive.
 He or she will have to travel to your studio every month for just one picture, and bill you for the hour.
 You will get charged 1200$ a year!
 That’s 3 times more.